-We have seen how the announcement of monetary penalties related to GDPR infringement can result in (statistically significant) negative CARs of around 1% up to three days after the event.
+We have seen how the announcement of monetary penalties related to GDPR infringement can result in statistically significant negative CARs of around 1% up to three days after the event.
 It was also observed that the economic impact on the market value of a publicly listed firm far outweighs the monetary value of the fine itself in almost all cases, and that a very small fine can have huge impact on market value (cf. BNP Paribas).
-We also know from the literature that CARs of a similar magnitude are generated at the time of the initial announcement of a breach.
-Considering all of these negative factors, the need for firms to invest in cyber security to protect data privacy is clearly underpinned by this research, as well as showing a clear economic impact of the introduction of the GDPR itself.
+We also know from the literature that CARs of a similar magnitude are generated at the time of the initial announcement of a breach (e.g. Ford et al. 2021b).
+Considering all these negative factors, the need for firms to invest in cyber security to protect data privacy is clearly underpinned by this research, as well as showing a clear economic impact of the introduction of the GDPR itself.
+Significant negative market reactions to particularly punitive data protection authorities have also been highlighted, as in the case of Spain and Romania, despite their relatively low monetary penalties.

 In light of the recent introduction of the GDPR, the dataset for this study was (necessarily) limited.
 Once more data becomes available and the market recovers from the COVID-19 pandemic, future research is expected to give a better idea of the impact of GDPR infringement fines on publicly listed firm value.
 Although four examples of GDPR fine appeals were identified and positive returns were observed where those appeals were successful (and the reverse), the results were not statistically significant, and we were unable to reject the null hypothesis of zero abnormal returns.
-Future research is needed in this area also - recently there has been news of Deutsche Wohnen appealing their €14.5m fine and, with the high-profile reductions of the fines for International Airlines (BA) and Marriott, a precedent appears to have been set with the ICO recognising and encouraging infringing firms to invest in cyber security measures (Macfarlanes 2020).
+Future research is needed in this area also - recently there has been news of Deutsche Wohnen successfully appealing their $\leq 14.5m$ fine and, with the high-profile reductions of the fines for

+International Airlines (British Airways) and Marriott, a precedent appears to have been set with the ICO clearly recognising the need to encourage infringing firms to use their available funds in these difficult economic times to invest in cyber security measures (Macfarlanes 2020).
 Future studies may, therefore, reveal more about the positive impact of the GDPR on cyber security investment following its introduction and subsequent punitive actions.
-In this study only 2 out of 21 (10%) of ultimate parent firms were US based with the balance being European, therefore this work also begins to offset the strong US bias of these type of studies in the literature.
+In this study only 2 out of 21 (10%) of ultimate parent firms were US based with the balance being European, therefore this work also begins to offset the strong US bias of these type of studies in the literature as predicted by Ali et al. (2021).

-Acknowledgements
+6. Acknowledgements